dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-A DbFunction with value of schema being empty string configured the function to be in no schema and treated it as built-in function.
+A DbFunction configured with schema as an empty string was treated as built-in function without a schema.
 For example following code will map `DatePart` CLR function to `DATEPART` built-in function on SqlServer.

 ```C#
 [DbFunction("DATEPART", Schema = "")]